 Can you get pregnant on your period? – Click here to learn more

 The Cervical Cap – Femcap

 It’s a small device made of soft latex rubber that fits over your cervix and is held in place by suction so that sperm cannot enter the uterus.

 Cervical caps come in different sizes and must be fitted by a clinician.
 It must be left in place for at least 6 hours after the last act of intercourse but no longer than a total of 24 hours.
 It’s worth noting that the effectiveness of this method ranges from 84% to 91% for women who have not had children, and 68% to 74% for those who have.

 Sterilisation can be done for both men and women.
-Sterilisation for men is called a vasectomy and sterilisation for women is called a tubal ligation.
+Sterilisation for men is called a vasectomy and sterilisation for women is called tubal ligation.

 For women, sterilisation is performed by cutting, clamping or tying the tubes leading from the ovaries to the uterus.
 These tubes are known as the fallopian tubes.
-It is a surgical procedure usually performed in a hospital, using a general anaesthetic.
+It is a surgical procedure usually performed in a hospital, using a general anesthetic.

 Tubal ligation is 99.5% effective immediately.
 However, it is important to note that, this contraceptive method is permanent.

 Also, it does not offer protection from sexually transmitted infections (STI).